algostatml/STATISTICAL-CONCEPTS/README.md

 ##### Classification is a supervised machine learning approach to categorizing data into distinct number of classes where we can assign label to each class
 ----------------------
 ##### Model Validation | [.pdf](https://github.com/algostatml/STATISTICAL-CONCEPTS/blob/master/PAPERS/ModelValidation.pdf) | code

+##### Model validation is an essential and perhaps the most important of machine learning process.
+This is because it helps in checking the stability of the model and stops it from overfitting or underfitting on training datasets.
 ----------------------
 ##### Evaluation Metrics | [.pdf](https://github.com/algostatml/STATISTICAL-CONCEPTS/blob/master/PAPERS/evaluationMetric.pdf) | [code](https://github.com/algostatml/SUPERVISED-ML/blob/master/Utils/utils.py)